CDCgov/covid19-forecast-hub/model-metadata/README.md

 ### `ensemble_of_hub_models`

-A boolean value (`true` or `false`) that indicates whether a model is an ensemble specifically of other models submitted to the FluSight forecasting hub.
+A boolean value (`true` or `false`) that indicates whether a model is an ensemble specifically of other models submitted to the COVID-19 forecasting hub.

 ## Optional fields
 The following metadata fields are optional, but encouraged.